-Addiction is a disease with dire physical, mental, emotional and spiritual impacts on the people who suffer from it.
+Substance use disorder is a disease with dire physical, mental, emotional and spiritual impacts on the people who suffer from it.

 And its effects don't stop with just those people.
-Addiction is, in reality, a family disease, with devastating effects on the relatives and friends who watch in despair as their loved ones are consumed by the disease.
+It is, in reality, a family disease, with devastating effects on the relatives and friends who watch in despair as it overpowers and consumes their loved ones.

 The pain and anguish felt by parents, grandparents, spouses, partners, siblings and others are symptoms of codependency.
-Codependency is an imbalanced interpersonal relationship in which one person, such as a parent, allows his or her well-being to depend on the well-being of another person, in this case the addicted loved one.
+Codependency is an imbalanced interpersonal relationship in which the well-being of one person, such as a parent, depends on the well-being of another person, in this case the addicted loved one.

 Codependent people often need special help to regain their own lives, find some peace of mind, let go of over-responsibility, and stop making situations worse by enabling other people's self-destructive behaviors.
 FA provides that special help.
-Staying tuned in to their loved ones while not interfering directly in what they do; encouraging and supporting their loved ones' positive choices while not getting caught up in their problems or issues: These are among the critical changes FA members make in themselves as they are attending FA meetings and working the program.
+As FA members attend meetings and work their Twelve Step program, they begin making critical changes in themselves.
+They learn the value of staying tuned in to a loved one but not interfering directly in that person's actions.
+They practice encouraging and supporting their loved one's positive choices but avoid getting caught up in any problems or issues that are not their own.